 4. Get an offer.

 Getting an offer can take a few days to a few weeks because the loan underwriter will need time to assess your application.
+Getting a personal loan that involves collateral, such as your house, will take longer than getting a loan with no collateral.

 5. Sign the contract.